 The truth is that bloating is a common part of your menstrual cycle, thanks to all those hormone fluctuations.
 (Note to self: Must remember that being a woman is really great.)
 But don't just resign yourself to feeling even worse during your time of the month.
 There are tricks out there that can help.
 Keep scrolling to find out about bloating during your period and what experts say you can do to ease the discomfort and make things a little easier.

-Why do I get it?
+Why do I bloat during my period?

 To get the answers to a few bloating-related questions, I spoke to Anna Druet, a research scientist at Clue, an app that helps you track your period.
-According to Druet, the reason you might end up with digestive issues (such as gas, bloating, constipation and diarrhoea) around your period is due to the "hormonal chemical changes that come with your menstrual cycle.
+According to Druet, the reason you might end up with digestive issues (such as gas, bloating, constipation and diarrhea) around your period is due to the "hormonal chemical changes that come with your menstrual cycle.
 These hormonal fluctuations increase water retention, which cause symptoms of bloating."

 What can I do to make it better?